Twee pop: 1980s: Origins

-NME released the C86 cassette in 1986, bringing together a collection of jangle pop guitar-driven indie bands which despite encompassing a variety of different styles, several of those featured artists would become early twee pop pioneers, including the Pastels and the Shop Assistants.
+NME released the C86 cassette in 1986, bringing together a collection of jangle pop guitar-driven indie bands, which, despite encompassing various different styles, included several artists who would become early twee pop pioneers, including the Pastels and the Shop Assistants.
 These bands challenged aggressive and machismo punk rock conventions by embracing a lo-fi, DIY aesthetic whilst frequently singing innocent, sensitive and authentic songs about young love and adolescence.
 The indie pop side of the cassette modelled themselves after and drew influence from bands like the Smiths and the Jesus and Mary Chain.

-Subsequently, English bands such as Talulah Gosh from Oxford, England formed in 1986, and London's the Field Mice, formed in 1987, their music combined lush melodies and tender lyrics with a jangly, dreamlike sound.
+Subsequently, two English bands—Talulah Gosh, formed in 1986 in Oxford, England, and The Field Mice, formed in 1987 in London—combined lush melodies and tender lyrics with a jangly, dreamlike sound.
 They signed to Sarah Records, an independent record label that became the center point of the British twee pop scene.
-Beat Happening, a lo-fi trio from Olympia, Washington who formed in 1982 became a pivotal influence in America's own variant of the scene.
+Beat Happening, a lo-fi trio from Olympia, Washington who formed in 1982, became a pivotal influence in America's own variant of the scene.

 International variants of twee and indie pop emerged in the late 1980s to early 1990s, such as Tontipop and Sonido Donosti in Spain, as well as Shibuya-kei in Japan.

 1990s–2000s

 In the 1990s, twee pop bands such as Tiger Trap, the Softies and Heavenly would have their music released on Calvin Johnson of Beat Happening's independent record label K Records, helping further develop the scene.
-Other influential groups were Black Tambourine and Velocity Girl.
+Other influential groups were Black Tambourine, Tullycraft and Velocity Girl.
 Cub is another band from this era; they called themselves "cuddlecore".
 By the 2000s, twee pop had become an influential genre in the alternative music scene, with bands like Belle and Sebastian, the Moldy Peaches, Camera Obscura, Los Campesinos!, and the Lucksmiths drawing influence from the original movement.

 2010s–2020s

-In 2022, twee pop experienced a revival amongst Gen Z on TikTok, particularly its aesthetics, which had been re-developed in the late 2000s to early 2010s on internet sites like Tumblr as an internet aesthetic.
+In 2022, twee pop experienced a revival among Gen Z on TikTok, particularly its aesthetics, which had been re-developed in the late 2000s to early 2010s on internet sites like Tumblr as an internet aesthetic.
 This revival coincided with the re-emergence of indie sleaze, which helped bring about renewed interest in the original twee pop scene.
 Pitchfork stated that according to TikTok, twee was now "anything feminine or vaguely melancholy, and the majority of #twee videos seem unconcerned with the trend’s potential uncoolness".

+In 2025, laptop twee emerged as a style of twee and indie pop coined by Canadian musician and blogger friends&.
+The genre has been associated with acts such as 300skullsandcounting, Bassvictim, Worldpeace DMT, Cash Only Tony's, Rowan Please, Cootie Catcher, and Frost Children, the style has also encompassed digicore acts.